doctrine/search/README.markdown

 # Doctrine Search #

 Note: This project is a prototype at the moment.
+See `demo` folder for practical implementation example.

 __Supported search engines__